 There are versions of the story, however, where Pandora is not the one at fault.
 In fact, paintings exist, painted by artists like Anton Tischbein and Sebastien Le Clerc, which depict Epimetheus as being the one to open the jar.
 Renaissance writers Andrea Alciato and Gabrielle Faerno do not point fingers at either while Italian engraver Giulio Bonasone puts the blame squarely on Epimetheus.

-Whomever may have been at fault, the myth serves as a cautionary tale on the dangers of deceptive expectation and serves as an idiom even today.
-It can alternately mean something that is sure to cause many unforeseen problems or the danger if one were to accept gifts whose purpose is opaque.
+Whoever may have been at fault, the myth serves as a cautionary tale on the dangers of deceptive expectation and serves as an idiom even today.
+It can alternately mean something that is sure to cause many unforeseen problems or danger if one were to accept gifts whose purpose is opaque.

 Pandora’s Parallels with Eve

 If this story strikes you as being familiar, it is because it has many commonalities with the Biblical story of Eve and the apple of knowledge.
 They are both stories about the downfall of human beings, caused by women urged on by great curiosity.
-They are both stories of the beginning of the sufferings of man due to the inexplicable whims of a greater divine power.
+They are both stories of the beginning of the sufferings of man due to the inexplicable whims of greater divine power.

 This is a strange lesson to teach a group of beings who have advanced as far as they have because of their curiosity and urge to ask questions alone.
 But perhaps the ancient Greeks only meant that while the curiosity of men lead to progress, the curiosity of women lead to destruction.
 This is a bleak but sadly plausible explanation for this particular myth.